LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 In particular, the methods SSP(s,2), SSP(s,3), and SSP(10,4) implemented herein and presented in :cite:p:`K:08` have "almost" all zero coefficients appearing in :math:`\alpha_{i,i-1}` and :math:`\beta_{i,i-1}`.
 This feature facilitates their implementation in a low-storage manner.
 The corresponding coefficients and embedding weights can be found in :cite:p:`K:08` and :cite:p:`FCS:22`, respectively.

-LSRK methods of the SSP type are designed to preserve the so-called "strong-stability" properties of advection-type equations.
-For details, see :cite:p:`K:08`.

 .. _ARKODE.Mathematics.Error.Norm: